nrkno/sofie-quantel-gateway/README.md

 # Sofie Quantel Gateway
-This is the _Quantel Gateway_ library of the [**Sofie** TV Automation System](https://github.com/nrkno/Sofie-TV-automation/).
-This library uses native bindings to bridge the Quantel ISA System CORBA API and a Sofie-specific HTTP REST API, allowing discovery of clips and playback control of Quantel servers.
+This is the _Quantel Gateway_ application of the [**Sofie** TV Automation System](https://github.com/nrkno/Sofie-TV-automation/).
+This application uses native bindings to bridge the Quantel ISA System CORBA API and a Sofie-specific HTTP REST API, allowing discovery of clips and playback control of Quantel servers.

 ## General Sofie System Information
 * [_Sofie_ Documentation](https://nrkno.github.io/sofie-core/)